 The way back has the vast majority of the elevation gain (about 350m), but it’s not too bad.
 There is enough flat track that it never feels like you’re climbing for too long.

-Depending on what time you’re heading back you might spot some kangaroos in the bush.
+Depending on what time you’re heading back you will very likely spot some kangaroos in the bush.

 We were walking late afternoon and saw many, which made the walk back even more enjoyable.
 Once you hit the farmland you’ll also get those incredible mountain views, which makes for a lovely end to the walk.